 Interest in desalination emerged at least as far back as the 1700s.
 As secretary of state, Thomas Jefferson considered a plan in 1790 to install desalination systems on ships, and a British patent was issued in 1852 for a desalination device.
 The first desalination plant on land was built on the island of Curaçao in the Netherlands Antilles in 1928.
 Saudi Arabia built its first plant in 1938.

-Worldwide desalination capacity has gradually grown from almost nothing in 1960 to about 9.5 billion gallons (36 million m3) per day in 2005, according to the Pacific Institute, a California-based think-tank focused on water issues.
-Half of this capacity is in the Middle East, where inexpensive energy makes the process more feasible; the U.S. is also one of the largest users of desalination.
+Worldwide desalination capacity gradually grew from almost nothing in 1960 to about 9.5 billion gallons (36 million m3) per day in 2005, according to the Pacific Institute, a California-based think-tank focused on water issues.
+Half of this capacity was in the Middle East, where inexpensive energy makes the process more feasible; the U.S. is also one of the largest users of desalination.

-While early desalination plants relied on evaporation and condensation (and many in the Middle East still do), most new plants rely on reverse osmosis (RO), a less energy-intensive technology using selective membranes.
-The largest desalination plant in the U.S. today—run by Tampa Bay Water, Florida’s largest wholesale water supplier—produces about 25 million gallons (95 million l) per day using an RO system.
+While early desalination plants relied on evaporation and condensation, most plants rely on reverse osmosis (RO), a less energy-intensive technology using selective membranes.
+One of the largest desalination plants in the U.S.—run by Tampa Bay Water, Florida’s largest wholesale water supplier—produces about 25 million gallons (95 million l) per day using an RO system.